Skatteetaten/mva-meldingen/docs/english/api/index.md

         "content-type": "application/json"
 ```

-The filing is now complete and can be found in Altinn's message archive.
+The submission is now complete and can be found in Altinn's message archive.